Understanding Financial Statements: A Guide for UAE Business Owners Who Are Not Accountants

 Operating Profit – Finance Costs = Net Profit Before Tax

 Tax UAE Corporate Tax (9% on taxable income above AED 375,000).
-Note: VAT does not appear on the P&L — it is a balance sheet item.
+The number on the P&L starts here, but the actual tax due on your Corporate Tax return involves adjustments for deductible vs non-deductible expenses.
+VAT does not appear on the P&L, it sits as a balance sheet item.

 Net Profit After Tax The bottom line.
 What the business actually earned for its owners.